jboss-developer/jboss-eap-quickstarts/jts/README.md

 You will see that the `CustomerManagerEJB` uses the EJB home for the remote EJB, this is expected to connect to remote EJBs.
 The example expects the EJBs to be deployed onto the same physical machine.
 This is not a restriction of JTS and the example can easily be converted to run on separate machines by editing the hostname value for the `InvoiceManagerEJB` in `org.jboss.as.quickstarts.cmt.jts.ejb.CustomerManagerEJB`.

 A simple MDB has been provided that prints out the messages sent but this is not a transactional MDB and is purely provided for debugging purposes.

+Also, while the _cmt_ quickstart uses the Java EE container default datasource, which is not distributed, this quickstart instead uses an external PostgreSQL database.

 After  you complete this quickstart, you are invited to run through the [jts-distributed-crash-rec](../jts-distributed-crash-rec/README.md) quickstart.
 The crash recovery quickstart builds upon this quickstart by demonstrating the fault tolerance of Red Hat JBoss Enterprise Application Platform.